-2.1 PERSONNEL
+2.1 STATEMENT OF COMPETENCY

-This report was carried out by Noreen McLoughlin.
+The field survey was undertaken and a supporting report has been prepared by Noreen McLoughlin.
 Noreen is the owner and main ecologist at Whitehill Environmental.
 Noreen holds a BA (Hons) in Natural Science (Mod) Zoology and an MSc in freshwater ecology (TCD, Dublin).
-She has been a full member of the CIEEM (Chartered Institute of Ecology and Environmental Management) for over 13 years.
+She has been a full member of the CIEEM (Chartered Institute of Ecology and Environmental Management) for over 17 years.